raspberrypilearning/creating-resources/markdown.md

 >The Raspberry Picademy is a free professional development experience for primary and secondary teachers, initially for those here in the UK.

-This is useful for quoting text from a web page or book, or from documentation.
+This is useful for quoting text from a web page, book, or documentation.

 It is good practice to cite the quote, simply with a link back to the origin if it is online, or another suitable reference: